The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 Let’s break apart this opener and discuss and explain a few things:

 * Where is the potion?
-* * Optimally, we would prefer not to use a potion in the opener but we will have to based on certain fight timings or mechanics.
+  * Optimally, we would prefer not to use a potion in the opener but we will have to based on certain fight timings or mechanics.
 I will go more into the potion windows below.
   * If you need to use a potion, you can use either 3s on pre-pull or weave it late after the first Soul Slice.
 * Why is Gluttony so late?
-* * Moving it late means it captures more buffs at their tail end.
+  * Moving it late means it captures more buffs at their tail end.
 Using it early may have us using it before buffs; using it later will get it and its Reaver spenders into more buffs.
   * Whenever we get to our two minute burst window, it would be pushed to this position either way.
 * Where is Harvest Moon?
-* * Harvest Moon would only replace a 520 potency ability in this opener and would ultimately shift Gluttony further down the timeline, potentially pushing it more quickly out of buff windows.
+  * Harvest Moon would only replace a 520 potency ability in this opener and would ultimately shift Gluttony further down the timeline, potentially pushing it more quickly out of buff windows.
 Harvest Moon will have a better space in a future buff window, or for a disengage.
 * Plentiful Harvest is really tight.
-* * At 2.47 GCD the Plentiful Harvest will clip slightly.
+  * At 2.47 GCD the Plentiful Harvest will clip slightly.
 If your ping is bad it will always clip.
 If you are playing into raid buffs and looking to maximize aDPS, a slight clip of .3s or less is still an overall gain.
 If you feel like you are clipping enough, you can use the Early Gluttony opener below to execute Plentiful Harvest without clipping.
 * Why am I starting with Harpe?
-* * Harpe has a 1.3s cast time and a small damage delay time.
+  * Harpe has a 1.3s cast time and a small damage delay time.
 You can start casting Harpe at 2s and have it go off around the time a fight starts.
 The remaining 1.1-.1.2s- seconds will cover the fact that you have to run (or Ingress) to the boss in order to start meleeing.
 It is essentially free damage that should never be overlooked.
 * Why would I use this opener?
-* * Fast Enshroud should capture more potency into raid buffs, providing you with the highest aDPS potential within the opening sequence of the fight.
-This opener also assumes you are doing a Double or Triple Shroud burst sequence at the 2 minute mark and every 2 minutes after(See Double Shroud Window Section).
+  * Fast Enshroud should capture more potency into raid buffs, providing you with the highest aDPS potential within the opening sequence of the fight.
+This opener also assumes you are doing a Double or Triple Shroud burst sequence at the two minute mark and every two minutes after (See Double Shroud Window Section).
 If you need to maintain Gluttony’s cooldown then you will have to use the Early Gluttony opener, which is listed next.

 ### Early Gluttony Opener